Positive-Future/positive-future.github.io/content/en/pages/index.md

 ---
 title: Positive Future
 subtitle: 'Implementing and promoting visions of a desirable future '
+theme: 'The city in 2100'
 ---
-To build a different world together, a common vision is essential, which can only be achieved through concrete projects.
-While there are many representations of dystopian futures, there is also a large body of research and prospective work drawing positive alternatives for tomorrow's world.
+As representations of dystopian futures are many, many research and prospective works are focusing on positive alternatives for the world of tomorrow.

 The [Paris Institute for Advanced Study](/about/who) and the [2100 Fondation](/about/who)  in partnership with the [Institute for Futures Studies](/about/who) are launching the first Positive Future competition in order to encourage, on this positive basis, the elaboration and dissemination of mobilizing imaginaries that convincingly and realistically describe a liveable and desirable world.
-These are not utopian futures, but possible futures, the advent of which is based on scientifically, technically, socially and politically proven scenarios.

-Open to all and international in scope, this competition aims to stimulate alternative and hopeful discourses for the horizon of the century.

-**The theme of the first edition of the [competition](/contest)  is "The city in 2100".**